iptch/go-techbier/slides/theory-new.md

 }
 ```

-> 📄 Use `:=` inside functions to declare and initialize in one line.
+> 📄 Use the shorthand `:=` inside functions, including `main`, to declare and initialize in one line.

 <!-- end_slide -->